Info Source

 Management and Oversight Services

-Management and oversight services involve activities undertaken for determining strategic direction and allocating resources among services and processes, as well as those activities related to analyzing exposure to risk and determining appropriate countermeasures.
+Management and Oversight Services involve activities undertaken for determining strategic direction and allocating resources among services and processes, as well as those activities related to analyzing exposure to risk and determining appropriate countermeasures.
 They ensure that the service operations and programs of the federal government comply with applicable laws, regulations, policies and/or plans.

 - Cooperation and Liaison Class of Record